|

 The biography of Bo Ya mentions other melodies also associated with Bo Ya.
 Of note here is the ancient mention of Sanxia Liu Quan6 (Flowing Springs in the Three Gorges); it might relate a similar story.

-As for the music specifically of Liu Shui, versions survive in 33 handbooks between 1425 and 1946;7 in fact, Liu Shui is the only piece from Shen Qi Mi Pu Folio 1 to have survived actively in a recognizable form into the modern repertoire.8 However, only the versions in two other handbooks (1539 and 1552 - see comments with Gao Shan) follow closely the one in SQMP.
-The others are rather similar in what are called here the first four sections (particularly the harmonics), but they then become almost completely different.
-They all seem descended from a different version.
+As for transmission of the guqin music specifically of Liu Shui, versions survive in 33 handbooks between 1425 and 1946 (compare the transmission of Gao Shan).7 In fact, Liu Shui is the only piece from the 1425 Shen Qi Mi Pu Folio 1 to have survived actively in a recognizable form into the modern repertoire.8 On the other hand, the only versions that follow closely the one in 1425 are the next two, published respectively in 1539 (Fengxuan Xuanpin) and 1552 (Chongxiu Zhenchuan Qinpu).
+After this the versions in the other two handbooks published before 1589 are worthy of special mention:

 Like Gao Shan, the Liu Shui in SQMP also had no punctuation, so again my reconstruction uses the phrasing from the identical version in Fengxuan Xuanpin (1539).
-And also as with Gao Shan, Liu Shui was not divided into sections; sectioning here is based in part on the sectioning of the version in Xilutang Qintong (1549).
+And also as with Gao Shan, Liu Shui was not divided into sections.

-It should be noted that the SQMP version of Liu Shui is considerably longer than the other surviving early versions.
-In my transcription I have divided it into what seem to me to be 16 natural sections.
-Ten of the titles I have used are the ten Xilutang Qintong (1549) sections, here applied to sections that seem best to correspond well with the Shen Qi Mi Pu music; two titles are phrases from Zhu Quan's preface to the melody; the other four titles come from the version in Chongxiu Zhenchuan Qinpu (1585).
+It should be noted that neither the SQMP version of Liu Shui nor any versions prior to the nineteenth century prominently featured glissandos.
+In addition, the Shen Qi Mi Pus version is considerably longer than the other surviving early versions that did not copy the Shen Qi Mi Pu version, particularly those from 1589 right up to the 19th century.
+Because of this length, in my transcription I decided to divide the piece into what seem to me to be 16 natural sections.
+This sectioning is based in part on the sectioning of the version in Xilutang Qintong (1525): ten of the titles I have used here are the ten Xilutang Qintong (1525) sections, here applied to sections where the implication of the title seems to correspond well with the feeling of the Shen Qi Mi Pu music; two titles are phrases from Zhu Quan's preface to the melody; the other four titles come from the version in Chongxiu Zhenchuan Qinpu (1585).

-There are at least 25 recordings available of Liu Shui but besides my own the only other ones based on the version in SQMP are those by Yao Bingyan and his son, Yao Gongbai.9 Both use metal strings.
+Dozens of recordings of Liu Shui have been made, but besides my own the only other available ones based on the version in SQMP are those by Yao Bingyan and his son, Yao Gongbai.10 Both use metal strings.
 The one by Yao Bingyan is transcribed by Bell Yung in Celestial Airs of Antiquity.

-The version of Liu Shui commonly played today is the "72 gunfu Liu Shui"10 attributed to Zhang Kongshan11 of the Sichuan school.
-It has been said that these gunfu (harp-like glissandi) are appropriate to the lofty mountains of Sichuan, whereas this older version is perhaps more descriptive of streams in the lower mountains of eastern China.12
+The version of Liu Shui commonly played today makes extensive use of harp-like glissandos called "gunfu".11 This version is generally attributed to the 19th century Sichuan school master Zhang Kongshan,12 and it is commonly known as the "72 gunfu Liu Shui",13 with suggestions that these gunfu are particularly appropriate to the lofty mountains of Sichuan, whereas this older versions were perhaps more descriptive of streams in the lower mountains of eastern China.14 This is by far the most popular version of Liu Shui, in part because a

 Zhu Quan's preface to #05 Gao Shan serves for both melodies.